d-beloved/cp-readiness/README.md

 My name is Ayodeji Moronkeji David.

-I am a project in progress and a Dynamite waiting to happen.
+I am a project in progress and a Dynamite about to happen.

 I don't wait for things to happen, I cause things to happen.